Ernesto002/js-customer-counter/README.md

 # License

-This code is available for then general public under this [LICENSE](https://github.com/Ernesto002/js-customer-counter/blob/master/LICENSE).
+This code is available for the general public under this [LICENSE](https://github.com/Ernesto002/js-customer-counter/blob/master/LICENSE).